connectomicslab/connectomemapper3/README.md

 ![Image not found](http://www.connectomics.org/mapper/_images/flowchart.jpg)

 The Connectome Mapper 3 is part of the Connectome Mapping Toolkit.

+### Documentation

+### License
 This software is distributed under the open-source license Modified BSD.

-Copyright (C) 2009-2018, Ecole Polytechnique Fédérale de Lausanne (EPFL) and Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland
+See [license](LICENSE) for more details.

 ### Usage
 This App has the following command line arguments: